 It is important to note that individuals who have had occasional exposure to coal dust, silica or iron particles are not at high risk for pneumoconiosis.
 This disease is caused by frequent, prolonged exposure to such substances.
 Fortunately, government-imposed safety measures and exposure limits have generally reduced the incidence of siderosis and silicosis, although black lung disease has surprisingly spiked in recent years.

 There is no cure for pneumoconiosis.
-However, the Lung Institute offers an alternative for patients who are struggling to manage their symptoms with traditional treatment methods alone.
+However, the Lung Health Institute offers an alternative for patients who are struggling to manage their symptoms with traditional treatment methods alone.
 Autologous cellular therapy has the potential to reduce lung inflammation, preserve lung function and even slow the progression of pneumoconiosis.
 This natural treatment utilizes the patient’s own cells to promote healing and improve quality of life.